 Fortune's 25 Best-Paying Companies

-- Posted Feb 1st 2012 @ 8:30AM
+- By CNNMoney | Posted Feb 1st 2012 @ 8:30AM

 Engineers at Devon Energy take home an average $178,305 total compensation annually.
 See which other Best Companies to Work For offer big paychecks.

 Take a look at the ten top-paying companies in the gallery below, and view the full list of 25 at CNNMoney.